hellbox/srob-migration/content/reviews/blinded-by-the-supernova.md

 name = "Blinded by the supernova" title = "Blinded by the supernova" dek = "Critics are attacking Thomas Friedman's new book.
 They have a point.
-But they're also missing out on some very important insights." type = "Review"facebookauto = "Thomas Friedman's new book offers a great view of the world, Nick Cassella argues, but it misses out on fine details from its high-up perch." twitterauto = "Thomas Friedman's new book offers a great view, but it misses out on fine details." reviews_byline = ["writers/nick-cassella.md"] reviews_books = ["books/thank-you-for-being-late.md"]
+But they're also missing out on some very important insights." type = "Review" facebookauto = "Thomas Friedman's new book offers a great view of the world, Nick Cassella argues, but it misses out on fine details from its high-up perch." twitterauto = "Thomas Friedman's new book offers a great view, but it misses out on fine details." reviews_byline = ["writers/nick-cassella.md"] reviews_books = ["books/thank-you-for-being-late.md"]